 Plan for Microsoft 365 Multi-Geo

-This guidance is designed for administrators of Tenants preparing their Microsoft 365 Tenant to be expanded to additional Geographies in accordance with the company's need to meet data residency requirements.
+This guidance is for administrators of Tenants preparing their Microsoft 365 Tenant to meet their data residency requirements.

-In a Multi-Geo configuration, your Microsoft 365 Tenant consists of a Primary Provisioned Geography location and one or more Satellite Geography locations.
-This is a single Tenant that spans across multiple Geography locations.
+In a Multi-Geo configuration, your Microsoft 365 Tenant consists of a Primary Provisioned Geography location and multiple Satellite Geography locations.
+You retain a single Tenant that spans across multiple Geography locations retaining single-tenant administration and full-fidelity collaboration experiences across Geographies.

 Enabling Multi-Geo requires four key steps:

 Migrate your users' existing OneDrive for Business sites from the Primary Provisioned Geography location to their Satellite Geography data location as needed.
-(Exchange Online mailboxes are migrated automatically when you set a user's PDL.)
+OneDrive for Business sites don't migrate automatically like Exchange Online mailboxes or Teams chat stores.

 See Configure Microsoft 365 Multi-Geo for details on each of these steps.